Beatrix Potter Art Project 1

 Start by sketching your character in a basic pose, maybe holding something, walking, doing a simple task or even interacting with one of Beatrix Potter's characters.

-When using watercolour paint, you should always start with the lightest colour first and go gradually darker as it is easier to correct mistakes as you go and build up layers of colour.
+When using watercolour paint, you should always start with the lightest colour first and go gradually darker as it is easier to correct mistakes as you build up layers of colour.

 You can add a hint of fur texture with coloured pencil to finish it off.